How to choose your units

 Full academic year

-You should take 120 Bristol credits for the year, with 60 credits in each semester.
-However, you may be able to take 50 credits in the autumn semester and 70 credits in the spring, depending on which subjects you have chosen.
+Students take 120 Bristol credits for the year, with 60 credits in each semester.
+In some cases, students may take 50 credits in the Autumn and 70 credits in the Spring, if combining units from different teaching blocks as follows:

 Teaching blocks are like semesters: